Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 #1.
-Some patients (around 32% of all patients) begin with hyperthyroidism which peaks around the 3 months postpartum which then goes back to normal by about 6 months postpartum.
+Some patients (around 32% of all patients) begin with hyperthyroidism which peaks around 3 months postpartum and then goes back to normal by about 6 months postpartum.

 #4.
 Lastly, another subgroup of patients skip the hyperthyroid phase and head straight for hypothyroidism but these patients never recover and end up with permanent hypothyroidism.
 This is the most serious consequence of postpartum thyroiditis and is the option that you want to avoid if possible.
 Up to 23-29% of women with postpartum thyroiditis will end up with permanent hypothyroidism several years after pregnancy.